NOTICE

 1. 5.
 Eggs.
 Also, though I have never been informed of anyone reacting to eggs from soy fed chickens, if you have a severe allergy, you may want to check into getting eggs that are from chickens that are not soy fed.

 1. 7.
-Dannon's All Natural Plain or Vanilla yogurt.
-I know there are a few other plain or vanilla yogurts that are fine as well (a few Greek style, too), you just need to check the labels.
+Quite a few plain or vanilla yogurts are soy-free (a few Greek style, too), you just need to check the labels.
 SoDelicious has a few non-dairy, soy-free flavored yogurts as well.

 Sweeteners (Natural and Artificial):